arimbun/leetcode/README.md

 ### Binary Search

+33. Search in Rotated Sorted Array
+34. Find First and Last Position of Element in Sorted Array
+74. Search a 2D Matrix
 875. Koko Eating Bananas
 1870.
 Minimum Speed to Arrive on Time
 2064.
 Minimized Maximum of Products Distributed to Any Store